Information icon

 Hostplus remuneration details

 Remuneration, in the form of director fees for Board members, are considered by the People and Remuneration Committee which makes recommendations to the Board.
-Remuneration is reviewed annually, generally in May/June, with any changes to be made effective from 1 July in that year.
+Remuneration is reviewed annually, with any changes to be made effective from 1 July in that year.

 NameDirector fee (salary) ($)Parking benefits ($)Superannuation ($)Termination benefits ($)Total ($)